Man surrenders to police after road rage shooting that injured 9-year-old in West Miami-Dade

 WEST MIAMI-DADE, FLA.
-(WSVN) - A suspected shooter turned himself in after police said a bullet from his gun struck a 9-year-old.
+(WSVN) - A suspected shooter turned himself in after, authorities said, a bullet from his gun struck a 9-year-old in what they called a case of road rage.

-Jesse Betancourt, 24, surrendered to Florida Highway Patrol after he shot into a vehicle with a father and his daughter in the car in a road rage shooting.
+Jessy Betancourt, 24, surrendered to Florida Highway Patrol after, they said, he shot into a vehicle with a father and his daughter in the car along State Road 874 in West Miami-Dade, Nov.
+16.

+7News cameras captured the suspect as a trooper handcuffed him and placed him under arrest.

-According to police, there may have been some interaction between two vehicles before a man in a white Mustang pulled up next to a car with the father and daughter, and began shooting.
+According to FHP, there may have been some interaction between two vehicles before a man in a white Mustang pulled up next to a car with the father and daughter and began shooting.

 The father drove straight to the hospital.
-He and his daughter sustained non life-threatening injuries.
+He and his daughter sustained injuries that were not life-threatening.

 The car had several bullet holes and blood was smeared on the inside.